neurobooth/neurobooth-os/docs/timing_test_strategy.md

 4. **`docs/timing_summary.md`** — a human roll-up in the exact style of `docs/win11_readiness_summary.md`: it points at the authoritative JSONs and states "if the doc and the JSON disagree, the JSON wins."
-The change-over-time table format is already demonstrated by `docs/perf/inter-task times [2026-04-03].md` (grouped ranges, summary mean/median/SD/min/max, per-transition deltas, observations) — that document was produced from DB data, remotely, automatically, and is the template for what a timing summary should look like.
+The change-over-time table format — grouped date ranges with summary mean/median/SD/min/max, per-transition deltas, and observations, produced from DB data remotely and automatically — is the template for what a timing summary should look like.

 Pieces 2 and 4 are runnable **today, remotely, with zero lab effort**, against historical Win10 sessions, to lock the baseline now (Phase 2 of the #759 plan).